Hogan Kicks Off Healthcare Heroes Appreciation Week With Visit To UM Baltimore Washington Medical Center

 Hogan last week issued a proclamation recognizing the second week of February as Healthcare Heroes Appreciation Week in Maryland.

-As of Monday, hospitalizations in the state dipped below 1,200, while the positivity rate is just above 6%, according to data from the Maryland Department of Health.MORE NEWS: Baltimore City Recreation & Parks Resumes Sports Programs And Activities
+As of Monday, hospitalizations in the state dipped below 1,200, while the positivity rate is just above 6%, according to data from the Maryland Department of Health.MORE NEWS: Baker Vows To Veto Curfew For 'The Block' If Elected Maryland's Next Governor

 The governor’s office is inviting Marylanders to share stories about their healthcare heroes.
 Click here to submit your story.